Internationally published and exhibited, award-winning photographer

 includes shooting unit stills for feature-length, motion-picture productions,

-most recently "Kickboxer: Vengeance" and "Dark Meridian."
+most recently "Kickboxer: Vengeance," "Dark Meridian" and "Honey."

 His photographs have been published in the New York Times, Variety,

 the Los Angeles Times, The Guardian (UK), the New Orleans Advocate,

 the Times-Picayune and numerous other publications and magazines